LassoSoft/LassoGuide/lasso_guide_source/operations/authentication.rst

    enabled::boolean = true, \
    comment::string = '')

    This method attempts to add the specified group.
-A group is by default enabled but it can be explicitly disabled.
+A group is enabled by default, but it can be explicitly disabled.
 A comment can be provided when the group is created and will be stored in the database for reference.

 .. member:: security_registry->getGroupID(name::string)